Kicer86/cpp_restapi/README.md

 }
 ```

-Here connection is being build with `ConnectionBuilder`.
-Builder provides methods for setting additional connection parameters (passed as a second argument to `Connection` after API url).
+Here connection is being build with `ConnectionBuilder`.<br>
+Builder provides methods for setting additional connection parameters (passed as a second argument to `Connection` after API url).<br>
-It also sets the API url automatically.
+It also sets the API url automatically.<br>
 Refer documentation of `ConnectionBuilder` for more details.

 Additionaly there is also `cpp_restapi::GitHub::Request` class available which comes with accessors to most common API requests.